bradleymarques/RectangleFinder/README.md

 I had some internal debate about the design.
 In the end I decided to just have the rover control it's own movement, as that allows me to not overthink it, and it's probably closer to how a real world rover would be compartmentalised.

-# A guide to getting it, building it, driving it, and modifying it
+# Getting it, building it, driving it, and modifying it

 ## Prerequisites